 The light-up drumsticks mentioned above are well made but if you are a very hard-hitting drummer then you might need to go a little lighter with these.

 If you don’t have a good set of drumsticks already for your primary playing, I’d recommend that you get a good set, such as Vic Firths.
 They are a bit more expensive than budget sticks, but they are really worth the difference.
-Have a read of our article on how to choose a pair of drumsticks.

-What batteries do I need for LED drumsticks?
+What batteries do I need for LED Drumsticks?

-Can I practice with light-up drumsticks?
+Can I practice with Light-up Drumsticks?

-Light up drumsticks are both cheap and fun.
+Light-up drumsticks are both cheap and fun.
 Although I don’t recommend using them as your primary pair, they can be epic additions to your live performance, particularly when you are playing in the dark!

 If you are searching for a gift for a drummer, then these are a great choice.
-Otherwise be sure to check out our article on the 35+ best gifts for drummers.
+Otherwise, be sure to check out our article on the 35+ best gifts for drummers.

 My top recommended choice are the Rockstix 2 Pro drumsticks, which are high-quality, motion-activated drumsticks with color-fading effects.